mat-shepherd/ci-pp1-nurture-seo/README.md

 ## Features
-The website consists of two pagesin total, an index page and 404 page.
-The index page contains 10 distinct features:
+The website consists of two pages in total, an index page and 404 page.
+The index page contains 12 distinct features:

 ### Logo and Navigation Bar
 - containing the business logo, a responsive navigation menu and call to action button